 Ignore the media and the doom and gloom when the markets drop.
 Ignore the hype when your mechanic tells you of a fund that he earned 50% in last year.
 Simply invest in the market and earn the market return.
 It sounds easy and it is.

 The hard part is ignoring your emotions and not acting on them.
 But if you can learn to do this, you will come out miles ahead of other investors who are greedy, hoping to beat the market.

 But if after reading this you have to try to beat the market, do yourself a favor and make sure you understand the fees you are paying.
 Try to find the investments that are performing the best and have the lowest fees.
 You can track the fees you pay for free using Personal Capital.
-If you decide to try to beat the market with stocks, Motif Investing is a great choice that will at least save you money on your trading fees (and you can get $150 free when you open an account).
+If you decide to try to beat the market with stocks, Motif Investing is a great choice that will at least save you money on your trading fees.

 Just make sure you are with a broker that meets your needs and offers what you are looking for.
 You can find the best broker for you in this comparison chart.